Information About Anal Stenosis

 The non-surgical treatment options for anal stenosis are limited, though fiber supplements, stool softeners, emollient laxatives, or a high-fiber diet may help soften stools so they pass more easily.
 Common surgical options include an anoplasty, the surgical reconstruction of the anus, or a sphincterotomy, which involves the cutting of the internal sphincter muscle to reduce tension.

-In 2020-21, Tampa General Hospital was recognized as one of America's Best Hospitals in Gastroenterology & GI Surgery, earning the #24 spot in the list, and was highest-ranked in Florida for the specialty by U.S. News & World Report.
+Tampa General Hospital is recognized by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Gastroenterology & GI Surgery.
 If you are experiencing symptoms of anal stenosis, Tampa General Hospital’s Physician Finder can help you find a gastroenterologist who can diagnose and treat your anal and rectal conditions.
 Or, you can call 1-800-833-3627.